buanzo/postfix-policyd-python-subject-ratelimit/README.md

 Contributions are welcome!
 Please fork the repository and submit pull requests.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the GNU GPLv3 License